Skylark0924/Rofunc-ros/README.md

 ```

 ```
 rosrun tts voicer.py 'Hello everyone!
-I am CURI, a humanoid robot designed by collaborative and versatile robots laboratory.
-Our lab focuses on the co-evolutionary development of human-centered robotics and AI technologies for advanced robots, such as human-like mobile manipulators, humanoid robots, to perform autonomous, assistive and collaborative tasks by learning and transferring the skills from humans. '
+I am CURI, a humanoid robot designed by \
+      collaborative and versatile robots laboratory.
+Our lab focuses on the co-evolutionary\
+      development of human-centered robotics and AI technologies for advanced robots, such as \
+      human-like mobile manipulators, humanoid robots, to perform autonomous, assistive and \
+      collaborative tasks by learning and transferring the skills from humans.'
 ```

 ## Cite